List of India One Day International cricket records: Most runs aggregate in a match

-The highest match aggregate scored in ODIs came in the match between South Africa and Australia in the fifth ODI of March 2006 series at Wanderers Stadium, Johannesburg when South Africa scored 438/9 in response to Australia's 434/4.
-The first ODI of the 2009 series against Sri Lanka in Madhavrao Scindia Cricket Ground, Rajkot saw a total of 825 runs being scored.

 Fewest runs aggregate in a match

-The lowest match aggregate in ODIs is 71 when USA were dismissed for 35 by Nepal in the sixth ODI of the 2020 ICC Cricket World League 2 in Nepal in February 2020.
-The lowest match aggregate in ODI history for India is 127 scored ninth match of the 1980–81 Australia Tri-Nation Series against Australia, which is joint 11th lowest of all time.

 Result records

 An ODI match is won when one side has scored more runs than the total runs scored by the opposing side during their innings.
 If both sides have completed both their allocated innings and the side that fielded last has the higher aggregate of runs, it is known as a win by runs.
 This indicates the number of runs that they had scored more than the opposing side.
 If the side batting last wins the match, it is known as a win by wickets, indicating the number of wickets that were still to fall.